Tourist using smartphone with mobile internet on a street in Berlin Germany.

 How to Get Internet in Germany as a Tourist (2026 Guide)

 Germany is one of the most visited countries in Europe.
-Millions of international tourists travel to cities such as Berlin, Munich, and Frankfurt every year.
+Millions of international travelers visit cities such as Berlin, Munich, Frankfurt, Hamburg, Cologne, and Düsseldorf every year.

-Visitors explore landmarks like the Brandenburg Gate, historic old towns, and world-famous museums.
+Visitors explore landmarks like the Brandenburg Gate, historic old towns, castles, museums, Christmas markets, business districts, and major transport hubs.

 While traveling in Germany, tourists depend heavily on mobile internet for: